Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: EXPERIMENTAL SETTINGS

 \subsection{Deep Neural Network Implementation}

-In this paper, all proposed deep neural networks were constructed using the Tensorflow framework.
-Adam method~\cite{kingma2014adam} was used to optimize the model.
-All the experiments were run on GPU Nvidia A100.
+In this study, we implemented all proposed deep neural networks using the Tensorflow framework and utilized the Root Mean Squared Propagation (RMSProp) method for model optimization \cite{li2022physics, ruder2016overview}.
+We conducted all experiments on an Nvidia A100 GPU.

-Table~\ref{learning_parameters} presents settings used for the training processes of the denoised LSTM-Autoencoder and the proposed Robust-MBDL models.
-Notably, the learning rate and the number of epochs of the LSTM-Autoencoder (unsupervised learning) are much higher than those of the MBDL (supervised learning).
+Table~\ref{learning_parameters} details the specific settings applied during the training processes for both the denoised LSTM-Autoencoder and the MBDL parts.
+Moreover, it is crucial to optimize the number of attention heads as it greatly impacts the model's performance \cite{povey2018time}.
+Table \ref{head_numbers} shows results for different numbers of heads tested.
+16 attention heads were selected to enhance RUL predictions by allowing the model to focus on critical input aspects.